 The storm dropped little rain on most of the region.
 New Bedford, for example, only got .33 inches.

 Massachusetts bore the brunt of the damage caused by the high winds.
-Trees fell from Springfield to Amherst.
-Factories and railroad sheds were flattened in Worcester.
-Houses and sawmills were destroyed in Boston and trees uprooted.
-Factories were razed in Canton and Southborough.
-A school building was destroyed in Palmer, a railroad shed in Stoughton.
+They felled trees from Springfield to Amherst and flattened factories and railroad sheds in Worcester.
+The winds destroyed houses and sawmills in Boston and uprooted trees.
+They razed factories Canton and Southborough, destroyed a school building in Palmer and a railroad shed in Stoughton.

 The Great Havana Hurricane killed about 150 people outside of Cuba.
 Six hundred people were believed killed in Cuba, but the death toll may have been higher.